We use cookies on this site to enhance your experience.

 What Happens if I Don't Clear Probation?If you do not earn the required 4.00+ overall GPA to clear probation after your first 4.0 credit attempts, you will receive a one-term extension to achieve the required 4.00 overall GPA.
 The one-term extension is automatically applied to your account.

-A student is required to withdraw from the university when one of the following occurs:
+You will be required to withdraw from the university when one of the following occurs:

 For additional information, you are encouraged to contact an Academic Advisor.